 - Why don’t you want to study in your home country? (usually this will be related to similar quality programs not being offered and the quality of research / knowledgeable faculty present in the US)

 - Can you explain to us why you changed your field or career?
 (Plan to get this question if you are working in a different field from the program you got into)

+LilacBuds is one of the most trusted study abroad consultants in Mumbai, Delhi, and entire India for Undergrad and Masters admissions consulting to premium institutes globally.
 It is an exhausting list but it encompasses the possible US F1 visa interview questions you might be asked in your interview.